aalexx-S/LBTAS-2018/README.md

 # PTT Reply Location Marker

-This program use some geolocation magic to find the replyers' location and mark it on a map using [api](https://segis.moi.gov.tw/STAT/Web/Portal/STAT_PortalHome.aspx#) provided by Ministry of the Interior, Taiwan.
+This program use some geolocation tech to find PTT replyers' location.

 ## Usage